Understanding Wounds, Bleeding, and Bites in Dogs

 Wounds and Bleeding

 Cuts, scrapes, and lacerations are among the most common injuries dogs experience.
-Leg wounds (from playing or stepping on sharp objects) and neck wounds (from bites) are especially frequent.
+Leg wounds (from playing or stepping on sharp objects) and neck wounds (from bites) are common.

 Subscribe to keep reading